istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 ### Differences in language stacks

-MOSN is written in GoLang.
-GoLang has strong guarantees in terms of production efficiency and memory security.
-At the same time, GoLang has an extensive library ecosystem in the cloud-native era.
+MOSN is written in Go.
+Go has strong guarantees in terms of production efficiency and memory security.
+At the same time, Go has an extensive library ecosystem in the cloud-native era.
 The performance is acceptable and usable in the service mesh scenario.
-Therefore, MOSN has a lower intellectual cost for companies and individuals using languages such as GoLang and Java.
+Therefore, MOSN has a lower intellectual cost for companies and individuals using languages such as Go and Java.

 ### Differentiation of core competence